SomETHingdotfun/duckumentation/security.md

 # Security

-SOMETHING is built with security as a fundamental principle, implementing multiple layers of protection to ensure the safety of tokens and users.
+SomeETHing is built with security as a fundamental principle, implementing multiple layers of protection to ensure the safety of tokens and users.
 The platform's security architecture is designed to be resilient against various attack vectors while maintaining full functionality.

-SOMETHING is open source and the source code for the underlying contracts can be found in our GitHub.
+SomeETHing is open source and the source code for the underlying contracts can be found in our GitHub.

 {% @github-files/github-code-block url="https://github.com/SomETHingdotfun/contracts/" %}

 ## GoPlus Locker Integration

-Every token launched through SOMETHING is automatically locked using GoPlus Locker, providing several security benefits:
+Every token launched through SomeETHing is automatically locked using GoPlus Locker, providing several security benefits:

 - **Automatic Locking**: Tokens are locked immediately upon launch
 - **Fee Structure**: 2.8% of trading fees support the locker service